Wildst/dnd/dm/Hybrid DnD/README.md

 ### Session 17: 08/08/2023
 They enter the Vault, fight a wall, and some black goo coming out of another wall.
-A long rest prepares them to go on looking for the treasure.
+A long rest prepares them to go on looking for the treasu